| (Reprinted with permission from www.hydrostream.org)

 So how much do these modifications cost?
-A standard nosecone on a stock Mercury 200 case without the torque tab runs $425 plus shipping.
-A welded on or fiberglass torque tab is an additional $50 when combined with a nosecone.
+A standard nosecone on a stock case without the torque tab will vary plus shipping.
+A welded on or fiberglass torque tab is no charge when combined with a nosecone.
 A CLE or Sportmaster mod is $600 plus shipping.
 The cavitation plate turndown runs $125 plus shipping.
 These prices include painting.
 The paint, by the way, is covered by a 1 year warranty against peeling off - not including abuse.
 For prices on a torque tab alone or other applications or combinations, give Titus a call.

-professional high performance engine building, repair, and boat rigging,
+For professional high performance engine building, repair, and boat rigging, call: